JetBrains/Exposed/documentation-website/Writerside/topics/Modules-Documentation.md

 * exposed-kotlin-datetime - date-time extensions based on kotlinx-datetime
 * exposed-money - extensions to support MonetaryAmount from "javax.money:money-api"
 * exposed-crypt - provides additional column types to store encrypted data in DB and encode/decode it on client-side
+* exposed-json - JSON and JSONB data type extensions

-Dependencies mapping listed bellow is similar (by functionality) to the previous versions:
+Dependencies mapping listed below is similar (by functionality) to the previous versions:
 #### Maven
 ```xml